facebook/watchman/docs/configuration.markdown

 How often to check for, and prune out, deleted nodes per the `gc_age_seconds` option description above.
 The default for this is `86400` (24 hours).
 Set this to `0` to disable the periodic pruning operation.

+#### fsevents_latency

+Controls the latency parameter that is passed to `FSEventStreamCreate` on OS X.
+The value is measured in seconds.
+The fixed value of this parameter prior to version 3.2 of watchman was `0.0001` seconds.
+Starting in version 3.2 of watchman, the default is now `0.01` seconds and can be controlled on a per-root basis.

+If you observe problems with `kFSEventStreamEventFlagUserDropped` increasing the latency parameter will allow the system to batch more change notifications together and operate more efficiently.